filipjares/mkr/README.txt

 DIRECTORY STRUCTURE:
 ====================

 Source files are located in src/ directory.
-Important submodules used in the project include
+Important (git) submodule is Vroni which resides in its VRONI_6.0 directory.

+	build/				# In future everything should be built
+					# here
-	VRONI_6.0/			# Vroni submodule tree
+	build/vroni			# this is where Vroni is built VRONI_6.0/			# Vroni submodule tree
 	presentation/			# Slides for end-of-the-class presentation
 	src/				# source files (see src/README.txt for details)